javascript-tutorial/en.javascript.info/1-js/02-first-steps/01-hello-world/article.md

 <script src="/path/to/script.js"></script>
 ```

 Here, `/path/to/script.js` is an absolute path to the script from the site root.
 One can also provide a relative path from the current page.
-For instance, `src="script.js"` would mean a file `"script.js"` in the current folder.
+For instance, `src="script.js"`, just like `src="./script.js"`, would mean a file `"script.js"` in the current folder.

 We can give a full URL as well.
 For instance: